jarecoo/practice/notes.md

 - Study, internalize, act, meditate.
 - “‘We like to say that we don’t get to choose our parents, that they were given by chance — yet we can truly choose whose children we’d like to be” -Seneca, On the Brevity of Life, 15.3a’ Maybe your parents were poor role models, or you lacked a great mentor.
 Yet if we choose to, we can easily access the wisdom of those who came before us — those whom we aspire to be like.
 TDS, 173
 - “‘How laughable it is to say, ‘Tell me what to do!’
 What advice could i possibly give?
 No, a far better request is, ‘Train my mind to adapt to any circumstance’…In this way, if circumstances take you off script…you won’t be desperate for a new prompting’ -Epictetus, Discourses, 2.2.20b-1;24b-25a Instead of looking for instruction, cultivate skills like creativity, independence, self-confidence, ingenuity, and the ability to problem solve” The Daily Stoic, p.178

-### Make the World a Better Place
-- Making the world a better place rests on making yourself a better person.
-- You have concentric sphere’s of influence that decrease in your ability to enact change and good the farther from yourself you get.
-Focus on doing good in your most potent spheres of influence.
-Yourself is the closest sphere of influence.
-- Give people the love and compassion they want, or the kind you want if nothing else.
-The Golden Rule.
-- Do random acts of unsolicited kindness. it’ll make you feel better, but it will add good to the world.
-- “…doing a kindness produces the single most reliable momentary increase in well-being of any exercise we have tested” - Martin Seligman, Flourish, as quoted in The Happiness Equation, p.
-21
-- “The quickest way, the surest way to find more happiness in our lives, is to focus on the happiness of others.”
-Chasing Happiness, Headsapce video, https://my.headspace.com/play/79
-- “‘God laid down this law, saying: if you want some good, get it from yourself’ Epictetus, Discourses, 1.29.4 Here is how to guarantee you have a good day: do good things” The Daily Stoic, p.141
-- “‘Kindness is invincible, but only when it’s sincere, with no hypocrisy or faking.
-For what can even the most malicious person do if you keep showing kindness and, if given the chance, you gently point out where they went wrong — right as they are trying to harm you?’ -Marcus Aurelius, Meditations, 11.18.5.9a …The expected reaction to hatred is more hatred…Most rudeness, meanness, and cruelty are a mask for deep-seated weakness.
-Kindness in these situations is only possible for people of great strength.
-You have great strength.
-Use it.”
-The Daily Stoic p.146
-- “What is your vocation?
-To be a good person.” -Marcus Aurelius, Meditations, 11.5 (TDS p.165)

 ### Be Judicious with Technology
 - Technology takes you away from being present in the moment.
 Every moment you spend needlessly perusing your phone while your life happens around you, is a moment you miss, you don’t get to be part of, and one you don’t get back.
 I went through the car wash with 3-yr-old Nate.
 I have a vague memory of him bouncing excitedly back and forth in the car watching the scrubber and water go back and forth, but I was dialed into something unimportant on my phone, wasting time, and I missed that moment.
 I missed taking in his laughs, and laughing and engaging with him about something he was way into.
 And that’s the real problem, when you don’t engage with the people around you on stuff they see as important, you miss connecting with them and being there with them.
 You miss building memories.
 You’re not emphasizing experience in your life when you’re glued to your phone.